John Whitman - Professor Ph.D., Harvard (1985)

 - Give as a Higher Verb: Reassessing Nakau.
 (2001).
 In Minoru Nakau Festschrift Editorial Committee (Eds.), Imi to katachi no intaafeesu (The interface of meaning and form) (pp. 445-470).
 Tokyo: Kuroshio Press.

 - Right dislocation in English and Japanese.
 (2000).
 In K. Takami & J. Whitman (Eds.), Syntactic and Functional Exploration: In Honor of Susumu Kuno (pp. 445-470).
 Kuroshio Press.

 - Gojun to kukōzō 語順と句構造 [Word order and phrase structure].
 (1998).
 In Takezawa, K. and J. Whitman, Kaku to gojun to tōgo kōzō 『格と語順と統語構造』[Case, word order, and syntactic structure].
 Nakau, M. (Ed.), Nichieigosensho 『日英語選書 9』.
 Tokyo: Kenkyusha.

 Publications on Japanese Diachrony:

 in Japanese: A case study in lexical change and point of view.
 (1999).
 Function and Structure: In Honor of Susumu

 Publications on Korean:

-- The proto-Korean shape of ha-‘do', in Pathways into Korean Language and Culture: Essays in Honor of Young-Key Kim-Renaud, S.-O. Lee (ed.), Seoul, Pajigong Press, 463-470, 2003.
+- The proto-Korean shape of ha-‘do'.
+(2003).
+In S.O.
+Lee (Ed.), Pathways into Korean Language and Culture: Essays in Honor of Young-Key Kim-Renaud (pp. 463-470).
+Seoul: Pajigong Press.